Skip to main content

 • “Music is bleak and quickly annoying.”

-• “Drew and the floating labyrinth is depressing, boring, with an annoying voice and music that you can't mute.”
+• “Drew and the floating labyrinth is depressing, boring, annoying voice and music that you can't mute.”

 • atmosphere

-The atmosphere of the game is characterized by a unique hand-drawn style that many find soothing, complemented by cute graphics.
-However, some players also note a contrasting sense of depression that permeates the overall experience.
+The atmosphere is characterized by a unique hand-drawn style that creates a soothing experience, though some users find it to be overshadowed by a sense of depression despite the cute graphics.

 • “The hand-drawn character is unique; the atmosphere is soothing.”